paul1893/SwiftCleaner/README.md

 - typealias nested in Class, Enum, Struct, Actor, Protocol, Extension

 # F.A.Q

+## Is my code source sent to a server ?
+No. All analysis are computed locally on your device.
+Nothing sent to a server.

 ## Why is my new APIs are deleted ?
 If you use trunk base development.
 For example pushing an unfinished feature, let's say a class that is making an API call but not connected to any UI.
 This code can be detected as dead code and then deleted.
 Always review the files after running SwiftCleaner.